REUTERS EVENTS-Norway sees huge interest in offshore wind, energy minister says

 Norway is western Europe’s largest oil and gas producer with a daily output of around 4 million barrels of oil equivalent.

-For more on the Reuters Events: Global Energy Transition conference please click here [https://reutersevents.com/events/energy-transition-global/]
+For more on the Reuters Events: Global Energy Transition conference please click here [here]

 Our Standards: The Thomson Reuters Trust Principles.